Prof-chaos-5/Prof-chaos-5/README.md

-- 👋 Hi, I’m @Prof-chaos-5
+- Hi, I’m Prasoon Sharma
+- Aspiring Data Scientist
-- 👀 I’m interested in software development
+- Currently Pursuing B.Tech in CSE
-- 🌱 I’m currently learning python
+- Love to work with AI/ML models and their Fine Tuning

 <!---